 #7 Go live!

-You must’ve browsed through various channels, watched the news, and have seen interviews conducted via Skype or Zoom.
+You must’ve browsed through various channels, watched the news, and seen interviews conducted via Skype or Zoom.
 Join in the latest trend and go live on your favorite social media channel.
 Interview a Subject Matter Expert on related topics and services.
 Or much better, go live and take questions directly from your audience, and your SME can answer them.

 There you go!
 Covid-19 Pandemic has undoubtedly put us in some unchartered waters.
 However, these tactics will help you develop ways to utilize your videos and help you steer through your B2B audience.